 Science and space

-Exploration and education go hand in hand at the At-Bristol science centre in Bristol.
-You can discover the universe at the planetarium, learn how stars are made and find the constellations in the night sky.
+Exploration and education go hand in hand at We The Curious, Bristol's science and arts centre.
+You can discover the universe at the planetarium, with a host of activities for all ages.

 Light pollution in many parts of the UK has spoilt having a clear night sky for star gazing.

 But Northumberland International Dark Sky Park offers some of the finest dark skies in England.
 The unpopulated nature of its 572 square miles means you will be amazed by the number of stars you can see on a clear night – with not a street light in sight.
 The Northumberland Dark Sky Park comprises the whole of Northumberland National Park and most of Kielder Water and Forest Park.

 Perched above 1,200 feet above forest and moorland in Kielder Water and Forest Park is the Kielder Observatory, a public astronomical observatory which is second to none.

 The observatory is generally only open when an event is on and you need to book in advance.
 But it’s well worth it for an unforgettable view of the stars.

 There are a variety of events and the expert team is on hand to show how the telescopes work – you can find out about their packed programme of events.